howtographql/howtographql/content/backend/graphql-js/4-adding-a-database.md

 </Instruction>

-Let's break down what's going on here:
+Let's break down what's going on here with the numbered comments:
-1. Import the `PrismaClient` constructor from the `@prisma/client` node module
+1. Import the `PrismaClient` constructor from the `@prisma/client` node module.
-1. Instantiate `PrismaClient`
+1. Instantiate `PrismaClient`.
 1. Define an `async` function called `main` to send queries to the database.
-You will write all your queries insite this function.
+You will write all your queries inside this function.
-1. Call the `main` function
+1. Call the `main` function.
-1. Close the database connections when the script terminates
+1. Close the database connections when the script terminates.

 Take a moment to re-type the query line and notice the helpful autocompletion you get after typing `prisma.` and `prisma.link.` which lets us see all of the possible models we can access and operations we can use to query that data: